Summer School Program

 Organizers

 One of the best things about summer schools is meeting new people.
 We hope that this one will not be an exception.
 The school is open to attendees with diverse expertise/interest areas spanning biology, medicine, and visualization.
-This means there is a unique opportunity to learn from one another, look at the biomedvis problems from different perspectives, and maybe even build future collaborations.
-In this session, you will get a chance to discuss and work together with fellow summer school attendees, focusing on biomedical visualization problems either brought by participants themselves or provided by organizers.
+This means there is a unique opportunity to learn from one another, look at the research activities from different perspectives, and maybe even build future collaborations.
+In this session, you will get a chance to discuss with fellow summer school attendees and find out how research is done in their research group, what problems do they encounter, and how are they approaching them.

 Note: Since the nature of this session strongly depends on the expertise/interest areas of the attendees, it is subject to change.
 We will tailor the contents of the session and activities to the profile of registered attendees.